<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2312617572090101&amp;ev=PageView&amp;noscript=1">

 Maintain Proper Water Chemistry

-Saltwater pools, like any pool, require chemical balance in order to be clear and swim-ready at all times.
-You’re going to want to keep balanced water chemistry always, and you want to pay extra attention to pH, alkalinity, and calcium hardness.
+Saltwater pools, like any pool, require chemical balance to be clear and swim-ready at all times.
+You have to keep balanced water chemistry at all times.
+With a saltwater pool, pay extra attention to chlorine, pH, and alkalinity.

 Maintaining proper pH and alkalinity levels are key to maintaining saltwater pools.
 The pH levels in your pool indicate whether the pool water is acidic, balanced, or basic.
 High pH creates basic water, which can cause scaling on the pool wall.
 Low pH leads to acidic water.